bluesky314/BraTs-Segmentation-Challenge/readme.md

+In Progress: Some files are old and update will be coming soon.

 This repository contains some files from MICCA BraTS segmentation challenge: https://www.med.upenn.edu/sbia/brats2018/data.html

-Files are quite old and update will be coming soon.

 ## Dataset
 BraTS 2018 utilizes multi-institutional pre-operative MRI scans and focuses on the segmentation of intrinsically heterogeneous (in appearance, shape, and histology) brain tumors, namely gliomas.
 All MRI data was provided by the [2018 MICCAI BraTS Challenge](https://www.med.upenn.edu/sbia/brats2018/tasks.html), which consists of 210 high-grade glioma cases and 75 low-grade cases.
 Each patient has four different MRI [modalities](#modalities), each of which is comprised of 155 brain slices, for a total of 620 images per patient.
 Professional segmentation is provided as ground truth labels for each case.